fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 Several limitations should be acknowledged:

 - The analysis covers only seasons from 1982 to 2022, which limits historical comparisons to earlier periods.
-- The identification of outstanding non MVP players was based on a simplified threshold approach and could be expanded with more advanced statistical modelling.
+- The identification of outstanding non-MVP players was based on a simplified threshold approach and could be expanded with more advanced statistical modelling.
 - Some data quality issues were noted but not fully explored due to time constraints.
 - Visual analysis was not included, even though graphs could enrich the interpretation of trends.
 - The flat gold tables provide clarity but limit more complex analytical modelling.